BracyBunch/Febe/CONTRIBUTING.md

 ## General Workflow

-- Fork Febe to your own Github
+1. Fork Febe to your own Github
-- Clone your fork to your local machine
+1. Clone your fork to your local machine
-- "git remote add upstream https://github.com/BracyBunch/Febe.git" to add main repo as upstream.
+1. "git remote add upstream https://github.com/BracyBunch/Febe.git" to add main repo as upstream.
-- git checkout -b FEATURE_BRANCH to create a feature branch (optional)
-- Edit files, etc. Add and commit.
-Use proper commit style.
-(Found in contributing.md

-1. Prefix each commit like so:
-1. [feat] Add a new feature
+  - [feat] Added a new feature
-1. [fix] Fix inconsistent tests [Fixes #0]
+  - [fix] Fixed inconsistent tests [Fixes #0]
-1. [refactor] Refactor landing page
-1. [cleanup] Remove comments
-1. [test] Add social feed tests
-1. [doc] Update Readme
+  - [refactor] ...
+  - [cleanup] ...
+  - [test] ...
+  - [doc] ...

-- git pull --rebase upstream dev to update your local to the most recent official commit
+1. git pull --rebase upstream dev to update your local to the most recent official commit
-- git push origin FEATURE_BRANCH or dev
+1. git push origin FEATURE_BRANCH or dev
-- make pull request to official dev branch through Github
-1. BracyBunch::Dev >> YourFork:: FEATURE_BRANCH or dev
+1. make pull request to official dev branch through Github BracyBunch::Dev >> YourFork:: FEATURE_BRANCH or dev
 1. Scrum master then pulls code into local and manually merges.
 Tests.
 1. After a merge, all devs must "git pull upstream dev".
 I will attempt to send out reminders after merging.

 ## Detailed Workflow